-Four years ago, I wrote a column on rotator cuff injuries.
+Some years ago, I wrote a blog on rotator cuff injuries.
 Since that time, an updated version appeared in my book, Making Sense of Medicine: Medical Matters Made Simple, and I update it again now both as a refresher, and because it is a not uncommon condition in my practice.

 How Do You Know It’s Rotator Cuff?